ChrisF03/Danny-Ma-SQL-Case-Studies-/Solutions/Case Study #8 - Fresh Segments/README.md

 Danny has asked for your assistance to analyse aggregated metrics for an example client and provide some high level insights about the customer list and their interests.

+Segments or audiences are super popular in the digital marketing space and using these interests or traits of customers is a mainstay of massive businesses like Google, Facebook, Instagram, LinkedIn and other social media where there are targeted advertising.

+Traditional businesses such as this client for Fresh Segments usually upload their customer emails or matched cookies into various digital marketing systems in order to generate some sort of match, usually using some machine learning methods, to other similar customers with the same interests.

+Hopefully this case study helps you think about how these index metrics and compositions can be used for digital marketing!

 ## Entity Relationship Diagram
 ![Fresh Segments (ERD)](https://github.com/ChrisF03/Danny-Ma-SQL-Case-Studies-/assets/103148784/53b15852-2fb8-4ef6-b19a-70a94322511c)